HITECHCRIME/HC_OVERVIEW/README.md

 # HITECH CRIME / AUDIOVISUALS OF THE FUTURA

-Hitech Crime is a microlabel acting as a unified hub for audiovisual projects.
+Hitech Crime is a sound and visual design microlabel acting as a unified hub for creative projects.

-It explores and expresses topics ranging from transhumanism, human edge, niche cyberpunk to predictive societal changes of the future in relation to the advancement of technology.
+It explores and expresses topics ranging from *transhumanism*, *human edge*, *niche cyberpunk* to *predictive societal changes of the future in relation to the advancement of technology*.
 Its creative aim is to research, develop and execute ideas in form of new wave interactive performances and creation of futuristic visual communication.

 **Releases:**